RotaSmart RotaSmart

 How does it improve labour control?

-It helps managers make better decisions before publish by showing where the rota is heavy, where demand is light, and how the week is tracking against forecast and labour target.
+It helps managers make better decisions while the rota can still change by showing where the rota is heavy, where demand is light, and how the week is tracking against forecast and labour target.

 Is this just about cutting hours?